Counterparty Credit Limits: The Impact of a Risk-Mitigation Measure on Everyday Trading: Abstract

 \section{Abstract}

-A counterparty credit limit (CCL) is a limit imposed by a financial institution to cap its maximum possible exposure to a specified counterparty.
-Although CCLs are designed to help institutions mitigate counterparty risk by selective diversification of their exposures, their implementation restricts the liquidity that institutions can access in an otherwise centralized pool.
-We address the question of how this mechanism impacts trade prices and volatility, both empirically and via a new model of trading with CCLs.
-We find empirically that CCLs cause little impact on trade.
-However, our model highlights that in extreme situations, CCLs could serve to destabilize prices and thereby influence systemic risk.
+A counterparty credit limit (CCL) is a limit that is imposed by a financial institution to cap its maximum possible exposure to a specified counterparty.
+CCLs help institutions to mitigate counterparty credit risk via selective diversification of their exposures.
+In this paper, we analyze how CCLs impact the prices that institutions pay for their trades during everyday trading.
+We study a high-quality data set from a large electronic trading platform in the foreign exchange spot market, which enables institutions to apply CCLs.
+We find empirically that CCLs had little impact on the vast majority of trades in this data.
+We also study the impact of CCLs using a new model of trading.
+By simulating our model with different underlying CCL networks, we highlight that CCLs can have a major impact in some situations.